AddressFinder/addressfinder-magento/README.md

 5. Clear the cache, compile and deploy static content: `cd /var/www/html/bin && ./magento cache:clean && ./magento cache:flush && ./magento setup:upgrade && ./magento setup:di:compile && ./magento setup:static-content:deploy -f en_GB en_US`
 6. Set permissions: `cd .. && chmod 0777 -R var/cache`
 7. Now we create a symlink between the addressfinder extension, and Magento's static content.
 This means that we don't have to recompile the static content everytime we make a change.
-First remove the js folder from the static content file so we can start fresh:
+First remove the `js` folder from the static content file so we can start fresh:
 `rm -rf /var/www/html/pub/static/frontend/Magento/luma/en_GB/AddressFinder_AddressFinder/js`
 8. Create the symlink: `ln -s /var/www/html/vendor/addressfinder/module-magento2/view/frontend/web/js /var/www/html/pub/static/frontend/Magento/luma/en_GB/AddressFinder_AddressFinder/js`
 9. Build your js files to add them to the static folder: `npm run watch`.
-Any further changes you make to the src folder will be watched and recompiled by webpack.
+Any further changes you make to the `view/frontend/web/js/source/` folder will be watched and recompiled by webpack.

 ## Deployment

 The Magento plugin is deployed in two ways - through Composer and through the Magento MarketPlace.
 For both, create a release and update the version number in all the necessary files:
-- composer.json
+- `composer.json`
-- module.xml
+- `module.xml`
-- package.json and package-lock.json
+- `package.json` and `package-lock.json`
-- magento_plugin.js
+- `magento-plugin.js`

 Add an entry to CHANGELOG.md, describing the change

-run `npm run build:production` to compile the js.
+run `npm run build` to compile the JavaScript.

 ### Composer deploys